We may earn affiliate commissions for the recommended products. Learn more.

 SiteGround hosting review – final thoughts

-SiteGround remains a solid choice for web hosting thanks to its excellent uptime (100% during our testing) and fast performance – our test site loaded in under a second.
+SiteGround remains a solid choice for web hosting thanks to its excellent uptime (100% during our testing) and fast performance.
 All shared hosting plans come with daily backups, free SSL, email, a built-in CDN, and caching tools.
 It runs on Google Cloud and uses its own speed tech like Ultrafast PHP and a custom MySQL setup.

 That said, pricing jumps sharply after the first year, which makes it less budget-friendly in the long term.
 For what you’re paying long-term, there are cheaper providers offering similar performance and features.
 Hostinger, for example, comes in at a lower price, even after renewal, and still delivers comparable speed, generous resources, and an easy-to-use platform.